thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 ## Scope

-This rule works at a token level which means that it has to be activated and configured in each token handler it is desired to enforce this rule.
+This rule works at a token level.
+It must be activated and configured for each desired token in the corresponding token handler.

 ## Data Structure

-Due to the tagged nature of this rule, you can think of it as a collection of rules, where each "sub-rule" is totally independent from each other, and where each "sub-rule" is indexed by its tag.
-Therefore, a minumum-account-balance-by-date "sub-rule" is composed of 3 variables:
+As this is a [tag](../GLOSSARY.md)-based rule, you can think of it as a collection of rules, where all "sub-rules" are independent from each other, and where each "sub-rule" is indexed by its tag.
+A minumum-balance-by-date "sub-rule" is specified by 3 variables:

-- Hold amount (uint256).
+- **Hold amount** (uint256): The minimum amount of tokens to be held by the account for the *hold-period* time.
-- hold period (uint16).
+- **Hold period** (uint16): The amount of hours to hold the tokens.
-- starting timestamp (uint64).
+- **Starting timestamp** (uint64): The timestamp of the date when the *hold period* starts counting.

 ```c
 /// ******** Minimum Balance By Date Rules ********